jeetsukumaran/DendroPy/doc/source/tutorial/writing.rst

 ..
 NEXUS and Newick share mostly the same format for writing tree statements.
 As such, in DendroPy the same set of keyword arguments can be used to control and customize both NEXUS and Newick output (though the defaults for a few of these keywords vary between formats).
 In addtion, because it is more extensive than Newick, several other keyword arguments are supported when writing in NEXUS format.

-The keywords supported for writing general NEXUS-formatted output include:
+The special keywords supported for writing NEXUS-formatted output include:

     ``simple``
         When writing NEXUS-formatted data, if |True|, then character data will be represented as a single "``DATA``" block, instead of separate "``TAXA``" and "``CHARACTERS``" blocks.
 By default this is |False|.